csci312-common/example-film-explorer/README.md

 ## Running the Application

-The combined application, client and server, can be run with `npm run start:[memory,mongo,sqlite]`, e.g. `npm run start:memory`, in the top-level directory. `npm run start:[memory,mongo,sqlite]` launches the client development server on http://localhost:3000 and the specified server on http://localhost:3001 (one of memory, mongo, sqlite).
+The combined application, client and server, can be run with `npm run start:[memory,mongodb,sqlite]`, e.g. `npm run start:memory`, in the top-level directory. `npm run start:[memory,mongodb,sqlite]` launches the client development server on http://localhost:3000 and the specified server on http://localhost:3001 (one of memory, mongo, sqlite).
 By setting the `proxy` field in the client `package.json`, the client development server will proxy any unrecognized requests to the server.

 *Note* that for the MongoDB-backed server you need to have started the MongoDB database in another terminal window with `npm run mongo --prefix server-mongodb` (executed in the top-level directory) before executing `npm run start:mongo`.